MarilynKeller/SMPL2AddBiomechanics/README.md

 ## Installation

+This repo was tested with python3.8

-First install the dependancies and the package with the following line:
+First, install the dependencies and the package with the following line:
 ```pip install -e .```